Charlie Weis Jr.

-Charles Joseph Weis Jr. (born April 29, 1993) is an American football coach who is currently the offensive coordinator and quarterbacks coach at the University of Mississippi (Ole Miss).
-He previously served as the offensive coordinator and quarterbacks coach at the University of South Florida from 2020 to 2021.
+Charles Joseph Weis Jr. (born April 29, 1993) is an American football coach who is the offensive coordinator at LSU.
+He previously served as the offensive coordinator at Ole Miss.

 Coaching career

 Early career

-Weis worked on his father's coaching staff at Notre Dame as a child, holding up cards that described the opposing team's offensive personnel on the field.
+Weis worked on his father's coaching staff at Notre Dame as a teen, holding up cards that described the opposing team's offensive personnel on the field.
 He began coaching at the age of 18, working as an offensive quality control coach at Florida under his father, who was then the offensive coordinator.
 After his father was named the head coach at the University of Kansas, Weis Jr. joined the staff as an undergraduate team manager.
-He earned his Bachelor of Science degree in Psychology from Kansas in 2015 during his time there.
+He earned a Bachelor of Science degree in psychology from Kansas in 2015 during his time there.
 After a stint as a volunteer training camp intern with the New England Patriots in 2014, Weis Jr. joined the coaching staff at Alabama as an offensive analyst in 2015.
 After Alabama offensive coordinator Lane Kiffin left to accept the head coaching position at Florida Atlantic, Weis Jr. joined his staff as the tight ends coach.
 His stint at this position was very brief, as he left to join the Atlanta Falcons coaching staff as an offensive assistant under Steve Sarkisian, Kiffin's brief successor as offensive coordinator at Alabama.

-FAU
+Florida Atlantic

 Weis was named the offensive coordinator and quarterbacks coach at Florida Atlantic in 2018.
 24 years old at the time of his hiring, Weis is believed to be the youngest coordinator in modern D1-A football history.